Professional Environment Monitoring Sensors Manufacturer

 3. If the measurement readings are too high, too low, or consistently unstable, check whether the sensor’s measurement window is clean.

 4. After 18 months of continuous use, the dynamic sealing component of the self-cleaning device should be returned to the factory for replacement.
-The actual replacement time may vary depending on the frequency of self-cleaning.

 5. The device should be calibrated before each use.
 For long-term use, calibration is recommended every three months.
-The calibration frequency should be adjusted based on the monitoring environment.

-COD Sensor FAQs
+FAQs - COD Sensor

 What is COD?